lgirma/boost-forms/boost-web-forms/README.md

 - [ ] Find easier way to configure form. `formConfig.fieldsConfig.age.type` is too deep
 - [ ] Events: form-level and field-level
   - Example:- Being able to run validation up on input blur or submission
+- [ ] Don't handle submit separately
+  - [ ] Auto-append a submit-field in the form